chaitanyamadhavr/RAG_AI_APP/README.md

 Documentation Name: RAG_Documentation.pdf

 ## What is InsightBot?
-InsightBot 🤖 is a specialized chatbot designed to provide personalized insights about yourself.
+InsightBot 🤖 is a specialized RAG chatbot designed to provide personalized insights about yourself.
 Leveraging a user's natural language queries, it delivers precise responses on your qualifications, experiences, and achievements, helping you navigate through your personal data with ease.

 ### Instructions on How to Setup and Run
 ### Step 1: Install Required Python Libraries